 An IoT gateway is a device that’s used for basic analysis of data coming from connected sensors.
 In some cases, when data analysis requires a small amount of computing resources, IoT gateways can serve as decision points, sending certain control commands to actuators which, in turn, perform appropriate actions.
 If more sophisticated data processing is needed or information is to be stored for further analysis, gateways send it to a server located either on-premises or in the cloud.

-Now that it’s clear what devices are used to create the IoT infrastructure, let us move on to how they interact with each other and the cloud environment or physical data centers.
+Now that it’s clear what basic building blocks of an IoT device are used to create the IoT infrastructure, let us move on to how they interact with each other and the cloud environment or physical data centers.

 End devices and servers can be connected in various ways: via cellular or satellite networks, Wi-Fi, Bluetooth, low-power wide-area networks (LPWAN), as well as Ethernet (wired LAN).